kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 df = df1.append([df2, df3], ignore_index=True)
 ```

-The `ignore_index=True` part was important to make sure, that the range indexes
+The `ignore_index=True` part was important to make sure that the range indexes
 of each of the appended DataFrames `df2` and `df3` would not simply get stacked
 on top of the index of `df1`.
 Would that have happened the resulting index would
 have been unusable, since there would not have been a monotonously increasing